daeh/jspsych-template/README.md

 This project uses a future-looking configuration that implements the major developments from [ESLint](https://eslint.org).
 The main config file in this repo is the flat ESLint config, [`eslint.config.mjs`](hosting/eslint.config.mjs).

 <details>

 <summary>ES Module parsing</summary>

-This project is configured as an `ES Module`, so this config file could be named `eslint.config.js`, but I have given it the `.mjs` extension to make this config work for `Common.js Module` development with minimal reconfiguration.
+This project is configured as an `ES Module`, so this config file could be named `eslint.config.js`, but I have given it the `mjs` extension to make this config work for `Common.js Module` development with minimal reconfiguration.

-While ESLint has no issue using the `.mjs` config file, at present, IDEs like VS Code and IntelliJ IDEA require the `.js` extension.
+While ESLint has no issue using the `mjs` config file, at present, IDEs like VS Code and IntelliJ IDEA require the `js` extension.
 A simple workaround is to make an alias `eslint.config.js` that points to `eslint.config.mjs`.
 This is done automatically during installation by the [`hosting/package.json`](hosting/package.json) file.

 </details>